Pastrami, How to Make Homemade Beef Brisket in Juniper Brine

 I've been lucky enough to travel quite a bit, and one of my favorite places on Earth is New York City.
 It was there that I discovered wood-fired pizza, creme brulee, and the Jewish Deli.
 Enraptured, I tried repeatedly to capture the flavors I found in the delicatessens - and couldn't!
 Woe!
 Disaster!
 For years I simply remembered the intense flavors and avoided the pale imitations so as not to cloud the memories.

-Once again I couldn't believe the simplicity of the method.
+Just like when I made the corned beef, I couldn't believe the simplicity of the method.
 The difference with the pastrami was that I smoked it then roasted it before slicing.
 The flavor was amazing.
 Several batches later I've happily tweaked my method, and I'm ready to share it.
 Take a few minutes to put this together - you'll love me for it.
+Get ready to have the best pastrami sandwich (outside New York City) you've ever had in your life.

 - 2 tablespoons black peppercorns